openvinotoolkit/operator/docs/hpa_with_custom_metrics.md

     path: /metrics
 ```

-When the metrics are available via Prometheus, you need to make them accessible by the Horizonal Pod Autoscaler.
+When the metrics are available via Prometheus, you need to make them accessible by the Horizontal Pod Autoscaler.
 In order to do that, let's deploy Prometheus Adapter.

 ## Deploy Prometheus Adapter